Data Mining (Revision 3)

 - This unit provides a solid introduction to data warehousing, OLAP, and data generalization.

 Unit 4: Data Cube Computation and Multidimensional Data Analysis

 - This unit presents a detailed study of methods for data cube computation, advanced query processing, and multidimensional data analysis.

 Unit 5: Mining Frequent Patterns, Associations, and Correlations

 - This unit presents methods for mining frequent patterns, associations, and correlations.

 Unit 6: Classification

-- This unit discusses methods such as decision tree induction, Bayesian classification, rule-based classification, neural networks, support vector machines, associative classification, k-nearest neighbor classifier, case-based reasoning, genetic algorithms, rough sets, and fuzzy set approaches.
+- This unit discusses ways of classifying data: decision tree induction, Bayesian classification, rule-based classification, neural networks, support vector machines, associative classification, k-nearest-neighbor classifier, case-based reasoning, genetic algorithms, rough sets, and fuzzy set approaches.